 Much of the user control can be accomplished with several control pins that are provided.
 Examples include initiation of the calibration cycle, power down mode and full scale range setting.
-However, the ADC08D1020 also provides an Extended Control mode whereby a serial interface is used to access register-based control of several advanced features.
-The Extended Control mode is not intended to be enabled and disabled dynamically.
-Rather, the user is expected to employ either the normal control mode or the Extended Control mode, pin-based control of several features is replaced with register-based control of several features is replaced with register-based control and those pin-based controls are disabled.
+However, the ADC08D1520 also provides an Extended Control Mode whereby a serial interface is used to access register-based control of several advanced features.
+The Extended Control Mode is not intended to be enabled and disabled dynamically.
+Rather, the user is expected to employ either the Non-extended Control Mode or the Extended Control Mode at all times.
+When the device is in the Extended Control Mode, pin-based control of several features is replaced with register-based control and those pin-based controls are disabled.
 These pins are OutV (pin 3), OutEdge/DDR (pin 4), FSR (pin 14) and CalDly/DES (pin 127).
-See 1.2 NORMAL/EXTEND-ED CONTROL for details on the Extended Control mode.
+See 1.2 NON-EXTENDED AND EXTENDED CONTROL MODE for details on the Extended Control Mode.